Deirror/Buff/README.md

 How to play?
 -

-1.When you open the game, the main menu pops up.
+1. When you open the game, the main menu pops up.

-2.Just Press a number as already shown to choose a variant and then a map.
+2. Just Press a number as already shown to choose a variant and then a map.

-3.If you don't like the variant you have chosen, just press R to retrun back to the starting menu.
+3. If you don't like the variant you have chosen, just press R to retrun back to the starting menu.

-4.After you confirm the variant and the map, a loading screen pops up.
-There are some basic instructions + some quick tips :D Press F to freeze nad unfreeze the loading screen for some time.
+4. After you confirm the variant and the map, a loading screen pops up.
+There are some basic instructions + some quick tips :D
+Press F to freeze nad unfreeze the loading screen for some time.

-5.By pressing ENTER the game starts.
+5. By pressing ENTER the game starts.
 If you want to restart press R or to espace ESC.

 A demonstration of the given five steps
 -